shashankms9/MCW-App-modernization/Hands-on lab/GettingStarted.md

 ## Login to Azure Portal

-1. In the JumpVM, click on the Azure portal shortcut of Microsoft Edge browser which is created on desktop.
+1. In the JumpVM, click on the Azure portal shortcut of Microsoft Edge browser from the desktop.

    ![](media/Getting_started02.png "Lab Environment")